jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Small Tasks***
--- pretty major big where the auto_update ran repeatedly in quick successsion
+-- pretty major bug where the auto_update ran repeatedly in quick successsion -- performing db updatees based on the contacts in the largest group assumes that everyone is in the largest group.
+Bad assumption
 - Have a nightly database maintenance routine
 - restrict to portrait mode
 - move the interactive chart to it's own full screen activity
 - fix the fact that tapping on the update notification initiates a new file import activity

 ***Medium Tasks***
+- Make event browser
+- which group is viewed by defautl should be indicated in the menu drawer
 - Create routine for producing the long duration statistics:
     - average time
     - score over time